 Micarta handles are very durable and made of from a composition of linen, canvas, paper, fiberglass, carbon fiber etc. Since it is strong and durable, it costs more than other types.

 Without a workable sheath, you cannot maintain your machete well.
 Besides, without sheath, it is really tough to carry a machete while going outside.
 Most of the machetes come with a machete, even if the sheath is not so outstanding.
 In fact, cheap machete doesn’t come with a great machete and vice versa.
 But you can definitely make a custom sheath of our own.
-Check out our article on how to make a machete sheath.

 You should keep your sheath away from moisture and fire.
 Don’t abuse your sheath.
 Always try to avail a sheath with D-loop.
 It will ease the outside carry with your belt.
 If budget is not an issue, always go for a pricey machete, since with a good price you will get a decent sheath.